 Shock Treatments (Cleaning Products)

-The shock product category is comprised of high level antimicrobials.
+The shock product category is comprised of high level disinfectants.
 They can remove well established biofilms even in dental units that have been operated for years without being subjected to any antimicrobial treatments.
 They effectively clean the waterlines of bacteria and biofilm.

 Since bacteria will multiply within a few days, routine treatment with a shock product as the only treatment requires weekly shocking of every line.
 And simply because a shock treatment was implemented does not mean the waterline is clean.
 It can take several shock treatments depending on the level of contamination within your waterlines.
 Test to ensure you shock protocol is effective and to determine the correct frequency.